A typical task for a data scientist involves examining summary statistics

 Instead of doing these steps separately, we can simplify the process

-by chaining the group_by
+by chaining the group_by, summarise and

 Wow that's a lot of code!
 This may look intimidating at first